What is the class action about?

 - As a result, MG unitholders who purchased units in the 2015 capital raising or on-market at any time prior to 27 April 2016 are likely to have suffered compensable loss incurred as a result of the above alleged contraventions.

-By engaging in the alleged conduct described above, we intend to allege that Murray Goulburn caused the trading of units in the MG Unit Trust at a price significantly above their “true” price during the Potential Claim Period.
+By engaging in the alleged conduct described above, we allege that Murray Goulburn caused the trading of units in the MG Unit Trust at a price significantly above their “true” price during the Potential Claim Period.

 Who can register to be part of the class action?